brighter-bee/brighter-bee/README.md

 cd Project-Integration
 ```

-Set up a virtual environment
+Set up a Python virtual environment
-and install the required Python packages
+and install the required Python packages.
+We prefer you to use < Python3.8
 ```
 cd forastudent
 pip install virtualenv